intel-analytics/ipex-llm/spark/dl/src/main/scala/com/intel/analytics/bigdl/example/tensorflow/transferLearning/README.md

-By reading directly from tensorflow's computational graph, BigDL can recover the entire training pipeline, including the in-graph preprocessing step and the model, and return the extracted feature an RDD.
+By reading directly from tensorflow's computational graph, BigDL can recover the entire training pipeline, including the in-graph preprocessing step and the model, and return the extracted features as an RDD.

-To apply this pipeline to a new dataset, you should made some little modifications to your original training pipeline as illustrated in the dump_model_example.py script:
+To apply this pipeline to a new dataset, you should made a few modifications to your original training code as illustrated in the dump_model_example.py script:

   1. Change the original dataset to the new one of the problem at hand.
   2. We may also set the model in evaluation model, since we only treat